Friday, March 27

 Sunday, March 29

-The London brand Silky Miracle – which transforms our nights into true bubbles of softness – is opening its very first pop-up store in the heart of Paris.
-It’s a great opportunity to explore the brand’s universe, featuring elegant bedding and loungewear, all made from Mulberry silk.
+The London brand Silky Miracle – which turns our nights into true bubbles of softness – is opening its very first pop-up shop right in the heart of Paris.
+This is a wonderful chance to explore the brand's universe, featuring elegant bedding and loungewear, all made from Mulberry silk.

 Voir cette publication sur Instagram